Icon (character)

 Icon (Arnus; alias Augustus Freeman) is a fictional superhero appearing in comic books published by DC Comics, one of the headline characters introduced by Milestone Media in the 1990s.
 A being from another planet, he has taken on the form of an African-American man, and has abilities such as flight, super-strength, and invulnerability.
-He uses these in partnership with Rocket, a human teenager using his alien technology, to protect the people of the fictional city of Dakota.
+He uses these in partnership with Rocket, a human teenager using his alien technology, to protect the people of Dakota City.

 Publication history

+Early history

 An original character from Milestone Comics, he was created by Dwayne McDuffie and M. D. Bright and first appeared in Icon #1 (May 1993).
 Although published and distributed by DC Comics, the Milestone titles took place in a different continuity.
 In addition to guest appearances in other titles, the character appeared monthly in his own series, until the Milestone imprint was discontinued in 1997.
 In 1994, the character was involved in Worlds Collide, a month-long crossover between Milestone and DC Comics' Superman titles.

 In the late 2000s, the Milestone Universe and characters were revived and merged into the DC Universe, as part of an agreement between DC Comics and Milestone Media.
 The merger treated the characters as new to the universe, ignoring the previous crossover.
 Icon, along with Shadow Cabinet, appeared in Justice League of America (vol. 2) #27, written by McDuffie.